-4 Is there any legislation mandating or allowing the establishment of a works council or workers' committee in the workplace?
+4 Is there any legislation mandating or allowing the establishment of employees' representatives in the workplace?

 Establishment of trade unions and other representative bodies of employees is allowed and regulated by the Labour Code.

 The Federal Law on Trade Unions, their Rights and Guarantees of their Activity regulates the procedures related to the formation, rights and obligations of trade unions.